Hematopoietic Stem Cell Transplantation

 HSC transplantation contributes to a cure by

-HSC transplantation may be autologous or allogeneic.
+HSC transplantation may be autologous (using the patient's own cells) or allogeneic (using cells from a donor).
 Stem cells may be harvested from

 Peripheral blood has largely replaced bone marrow as a source of stem cells, especially in autologous HSC transplantation, because stem cell harvest is easier and neutrophil and platelet counts recover faster.
 Umbilical cord HSC transplantation has been restricted mainly to children because there are too few stem cells in umbilical cord blood for an adult.
 A potential future source of stem cells is induced pluripotent stem cells (certain cells taken from adults and reprogrammed to act like stem cells).

 There are no contraindications to autologous HSC transplantation.